chengwenxi/nitro/docs/proving/wavm-floats.md

 along with the export of convenient APIs for WASM opcode implementations, are contained in bindings32.c for 32 bit integers and bindings64.c for 64 bit integers.

-This ensures that floating point operations are deterministic and consistent between Arbitrator and the OSP, as they are implemented exclusively using operations already known to be deterministic and consistent.
+This ensures that floating point operations are deterministic and consistent between Mtitrator and the OSP, as they are implemented exclusively using operations already known to be deterministic and consistent.
 However, it does not ensure that the floating point operations are perfectly compliant to the WASM specification.
 Go uses floating points in its JS<->Go WASM interface,